CiscoDevNet/mso-ansible-playbooks/README.md

 - The data model is fairly flat due to how the modules are set up and the need to keep playbooks linear.

-    + There is a tradeoff, as the model could be more hierarchical in structure which would drive more complexity into the playbooks (i.e. requiring roles and more complicated looping or json queries)
+    + There is a tradeoff, as the model could be more hierarchical in structure which would drive more complexity into the playbooks (i.e. requiring roles and more complicated looping or JSON queries)

 - Module design feedback: a big challenge lies in that certain object relationships can be one-to-many but most modules only allow one-to-one in a single operation.